geomstats/geomstats/docs/contributing/index.rst

 There are different markdown languages/formats used for docstrings in Python.
 The most common three are reStructuredText, numpy, and google docstring styles.
 For geomstats, we are using the numpy docstring standard.
-When writing up your docstrings, please review the `NumPy docstring guidge <https://numpydoc.readthedocs.io/en/latest/format.html>`_ to understand the role and syntax of each section.
+When writing up your docstrings, please review the `NumPy docstring guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ to understand the role and syntax of each section.
 Following this syntax is important not only for readability, it is also required for automated parsing for inclusion into our generated API Reference.